Home » Advice Centre » Spinal Cord Injury Advice » Upper Body Wheelchair Exercises

 Following your recovery period from a spinal cord injury, you’ve spent months getting into a routine.
 But are wheelchair exercises part of your day?
 Many people in wheelchairs experience weight gain due to a lack of activity and exercise, resulting in an increased risk of many secondary medical issues.

-You can avoid these risks and improve your mental and emotional health with a daily wheelchair exercise routine.
+You can avoid these risks and improve your mental and emotional health with a daily wheelchair workout.
 Best of all, there are many simple and quick wheelchair exercises for weight loss you can do at home.
 Please note – some of these might require help from your carer or a family member.
 Consult your medical team and physiotherapists before embarking on a new exercise programme.

-Simple upper body wheelchair exercises
+Simple upper-body wheelchair exercises

 Manual wheelchair “roll”

 If you have a manual wheelchair, you’ll be getting some exercise automatically.
-However, it’s better to set up a daily time where you roll around the neighbourhood and propel yourself with a manual wheelchair, especially if you normally use a powered model.
+However, it’s better to set up a daily time when you roll around the neighbourhood and propel yourself with a manual wheelchair, especially if you normally use a powered model.
 Start with shorter distances or time intervals and work your way up gradually.

 Core exercises for spinal cord injury